apereo/cas/docs/cas-server-documentation/services/SAML2-Service-Management.md

 | `attributeValueTypes` | Map that defines the type of attribute values for a given attribute name.
 | `nameIdQualifier` | If defined, will overwrite the `NameQualifier` attribute of the produced subject's name id.
 | `logoutResponseBinding` | If defined, will overwrite the binding used to prepare logout responses for the service provider.
+| `logoutResponseEnabled` | Control whether SAML2 logout responses should be generated and sent for this SAML2 service provider.
 | `issuerEntityId` | If defined, will override the issue value with the given identity provider entity id.
 This may be useful in cases where CAS needs to maintain multiple identity provider entity ids.
 | `assertionAudiences` | Comma-separated list of audience urls to include in the assertion, in the addition to the entity id.
 | `serviceProviderNameIdQualifier` | If defined, will overwrite the `SPNameQualifier` attribute of the produced subject's name id.